lorenzobenvenuti/camel-kafka-break-on-first-error-bug/README.md

 * Judging from the logs, the consumer seeks back to the right offset but then the offset is overwritten.
 I suspect this happens because the consumer is committing the offset when it's paused.
-* Switching to manual commits solves the issue
+* Switching to an implementation with manual offset commit (`-Dspring-boot.run.profiles=manual-commit`) solves the issue